-Assessment implications are covered in greater detail in Pryor and Bright (2015), however, in general terms, the reality of nonlinear change serves as a caution against overreliance on the adage that past behavior predicts future behavior.
-It is not that this is completely untrue but, rather, that the predictive validities of combined forms of assessment rarely exceed the 0.4 to 0.5 range.
-This means that at least

-"Intuition is fundamentally about pattern 75% of the variance in outcomes is not accounted for even using the very best assessment instruments.
+Assessment implications are covered in greater detail in Pryor and Bright (2015), linear change serves as a caution against overreliance on the adage that past behavior predicts future behavior.
+It is not that this is completely untrue but, rather, that the predictive validities the 0.4 to 0.5 range.
+This means that at least 75% of the variance in outcomes is not accounted for even using the very best assessment instruments.
 The reasons for this from a CTC perspective are obvious: it is due to complexity!

 This is not an argument to abandon testing.
 Pryor and Bright (2015) point out that quantitative and qualitative methods can be more constructively seen as complementary and as capturing quite distinct elements of a person's fractal.
 Indeed, assessment from a CTC perspective strives for a deeper and more reliable understanding of a person's Strange Attractor or fractal pattern.
-Chaos approaches to assessment do not buy into an "epistemic war" (Pryor & Bright, 2011 citing Savickas, 2005) between modernist postmodernist, and quantitative and qualitative approaches.
-Snowden (2011) sums it up well, "the goal is to utilize the rich context of narrative to inform which cognitive bias is minimized and we can place some reliance on the conclusions drawn" (p.228).
+Chaos approaches to assessment do not buy into an "epistemic war" (Pryor & Bright, 2011 citing Savickas, 2005) between modernist and postmodernist, quantitative and qualitative approaches.
+Snowden (2011) sums it up well, "the goal is to utilize the rich context of narrative to inform sensemaking, and also to create objective data in which cognitive bias is minimized and we can place some reliance on the conclusions drawn" (p.228).

 Traversing both the fields of career counseling and career assessment is a further development arising from the CTC.
 As an additional way to endeavor to come to terms with complexity, we have espoused the need for multiple perspectives (Pryor & Bright, 2015, 2017).
 Others have made similar arguments (e.g., Amundson, 2010).
 Complex dynamical systems have two intrinsic properties apart from complexity: one is the capacity and sensitivity to change (hence, "dynamical"), the other is self-organized structure (hence, "system").
-Career assessment and counseling must find ways to incorporate both these properties into processes of individuals' the career development.
-The CTC proposes the twin perspectives of convergence and emergence (Pryor & Bright, 2011).
+Career assessment and counseling must find ways to incorporate both these properties into processes of individuals' the career development. perspectives of convergence and emergence (Pryor & Bright, 2011).
 These perspectives are not viewed as points along a continuum on which clients' thinking may be located between two extremes.
-Instead, they are orthogonal, that is, a person having one such perspective has no on the other perspective.
+Instead, they are orthogonal, that is, a person having one such perspective has no effect on the nature of that person's perspective on the other perspective.

-the stable and systemic dimensions of complex dynamical systems.
+The Convergent Perspective is focused on the stable and systemic dimensions of complex dynamical systems.
 The emphasis is on processes of information gathering, analysis, deduction, evaluation, timing, and goal setting.
-It utilizes information gleaned from those stable aspects of the individual as a system, such as physical measurable traits, capabilities, occupational information, past behaviour, and biodata.
-Conversely, the Emergent Perspective focuses attention on change, potential, creativity, have illustrated that our approach does not intuition, subjectivity, metaphors. and opportunities.
+It utilizes information gleaned from those stable aspects of the individual as a system, such as measurable traits, physical capabilities, occupational information, past behaviour, and biodata.
+Conversely, the Emergent Perspective focuses attention on change, potential, creativity, metaphors, intuition, subjectivity, and opportunities.
 The aim is to create possibilities, to explore options, to imagine processes and outcomes, to take risks, to think non-linearly, to derive purpose and meaning, to focus on the unique or idiosyncratic, and to develop intuitive processes.